Ingenuity (helicopter): Operations Demo Phase

 Just before the final demonstration flight on 30 April 2021, NASA approved the continued operation of Ingenuity in an "operational demonstration phase" to explore using a helicopter as supplementary reconnaissance for ground assets like Perseverance.
 Funding for Ingenuity was renewed monthly.

 With flight 6, the mission goal shifted towards mapping and scouting the terrain.
 While Ingenuity would do more to help Perseverance, the rover would pay less attention to the helicopter and stop taking pictures of it in flight.
 JPL managers said the photo procedure took an "enormous" amount of time, slowing the project's main mission of looking for signs of ancient life.

 On 7 May, Ingenuity flew to a new landing site.

 After 12 flights by September 2021, the mission was extended indefinitely.
 After 21 flights by March 2022, NASA said it would continue flying Ingenuity every two to three weeks.
 The area of the helicopter's next goal was more rugged than the relatively flat terrain it flew over in its first year of operation.
 The ancient fan-shaped river delta has jagged cliffs, angled surfaces, and projecting boulders.
 Ingenuity helped the mission team decide which route Perseverance should take to the top of the delta and aided it in analyzing potential science targets.
-Software updates eliminated the helicopter's 50 foot altitude limit, allowed it to change speed in flight, and improved its understanding of terrain texture below it.
+Software updates eliminated the helicopter's 50 ft altitude limit, allowed it to change speed in flight, and improved its understanding of terrain texture below it.

 The helicopter's flying career lasted into a seasonal change on Mars.
 This lowered the atmospheric density, which required higher rotor speed for flight: probably 2700 rpm, according to the flight team's calculations.
 JPL said this might cause dangerous vibration, power consumption, and aerodynamic drag if the blade tips approach the speed of sound.
 So the flight team commanded Ingenuity to test the rotor at 2800 rpm while remaining on the ground.

 In mid-September, the flight team began preparing for the Martian winter and solar conjunction, when Mars moves behind the Sun (as viewed from earth), blocking communications with Earth and forcing the rover and helicopter to halt operations.
 When the shutdown began in mid-October 2021 the helicopter remained stationary 575 ft from Perseverance and communicated its status weekly to the rover for health checks.
 JPL intended to continue flying Ingenuity since it survived solar conjunction.
 NASA leaders extended the mission, even though it would increase the project's expenses.